 - Pikes Peak Library District (Colorado Springs) - 3.934 mills

 - Rangeview/Anythink Library District (Adams County ) - 3.69 mills

 - PROPOSED BOULDER LIBRARY DISTRICT - 3.5 mills

 - High Plains Library District (Weld County plus Erie) - 3.249 mills

 - Poudre River Library District - 3 mills

 If the ballot measure 6C fails, we will keep our libraries in the same unpredictable funding cycle they've been in for decades.
-Community members can collect signatures to place it on the ballot again in a future election, or ask the Boulder City Council and Boulder County Board of Commissioners to establish a library district.
+Community members can collect signatures to place it on the ballot once again in a future election, or they can ask the Boulder City Council and Boulder County Board of Commissioners to establish a library district.
 Until a district is formed and funded by consent of the voters, the library will continue to compete for funding from Boulder’s sales tax-dependent General fund, continue losing out when the next economic downturn hits, and the community will keep losing services over time.

 As we get into gear for Boulder library ballot measure 6C to secure a stable funding future for our Boulder libraries, we’ll use this space to cover some of the details on the library district proposal that might be of interest to the public as this campaign moves ahead.
 Ballot issue 6C to fund our libraries will ensure that Boulder Public Library has long-term funding via a library district.
 We can't keep our libraries underfunded and closed.
 It's time to fund our libraries.
 Learn more at https://www.boulderlibrarychampions.org/.
 Read ballot issue 6C language here here: https://www.boulderlibrarychampions.org/ballot_language